leonbos1/occasion-scraper/README.md

     Email Configuration: In config.py, provide your email configuration settings, including your email address, SMTP server details, and app password (if necessary) for sending email notifications.

     Scheduled Execution: The application is set to run at 7 AM and 7 PM by default.
 You can adjust the schedule in car_scraping.py using the schedule library.

-Contributing

-Contributions are welcome!
-If you have any ideas or improvements to suggest, feel free to open an issue or create a pull request.
-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Happy car hunting!
 If you have any questions or encounter any issues, please don't hesitate to open an issue.